-Wacom Bamboo Fun Review
+Wacom Bamboo Fun full review

 It’s been a busy year for Wacom, market leaders in pen tablet technology, with a newly launched range and 25 years of innovation celebrated with the Intuos3 Special Edition.